My-UofE/ECM1410-workshop-04-instructions/README.md

 **TASK**

-Update the `Rectangle.java` constructor to use argument names as below, and change the constructor body, so that attributes are set via the `this` keyword, to ensure the code functions as expected.
+Update the `Rectangle.java` constructor to use argument names `width`, `height`, `originX` and `originY` as below.
+Make corresponding changes the constructor body setting attributes using the `this` keyword, to ensure the code functions as expected.

 ```java
 public Rectangle(double width, double height, double originX, double originY) {
     ...
 ```

-Recompile and run `RectangleApp.java`  to check your program still functions.
+Recompile and run `RectangleApp.java`  to check your program still works.

 **TASK**